MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 ## Azure Cloud Shell working directory

-Azure Cloud Shell runs Azure CLI as part of the Azure portal instead of locally.
+Azure Cloud Shell runs Azure CLI in the Azure portal instead of locally.

 > [!NOTE]
 > Azure Cloud Shell can also run Azure PowerShell.
-Control which to use by selecting either **Bash** for Azure CLI or **PowerShell** in the upper left corner of the console.
+Control which to use by selecting either **Bash** for Azure CLI or **PowerShell** in the upper left corner of the Cloud Shell console.
 For more information, see [Quickstart for Bash in Azure Cloud Shell](/azure/cloud-shell/quickstart).

-When you first use Azure Cloud Shell, the portal requires you to create a storage account.
+When you first use Azure Cloud Shell, the portal creates a storage account.
 The account hosts a file share to support Azure CLI.
 Azure Cloud Shell mounts the file share as *clouddrive* in your working directory.
 For commands and more details, see [How Cloud Shell storage works](/azure/cloud-shell/persisting-shell-storage#how-cloud-shell-storage-works).

 Just like your local Azure CLI, there's an *.azure* directory.
 It contains the same files and works the same way as your local version.